-In the head and neck domain, the most significant update creates a separate staging algorithm for high-risk human papilloma virus (HPV)-associated cancer of the oropharynx, distinguishing it from oropharyngeal cancer (OPC) with other causes.
+In the head and neck domain, the most significant update creates a separate staging algorithm for high-risk human papillomavirus (HPV)-associated cancer of the oropharynx, distinguishing it from oropharyngeal cancer (OPC) with other causes.

-This article describes several of the most significant modifications in oropharyngeal cancer staging, and the rationale for the revisions, to alert the reader to evolution of the field.
+This article describes several of the most significant modifications in oropharyngeal cancer staging, and the rationale for the revisions, to alert the reader to the evolution of the field.

 Why separation to HPV positive and negative groups?

 When analyzing the data on oropharyngeal cancers, it was found that 60-80% of oropharyngeal cancer cases are HPV positive.
-These studies have shown a significant difference in clinical spectrum between HPV +ve and HPV -ve oropharyngeal cancers.
+These studies have shown a significant difference in the clinical spectrum between HPV +ve and HPV -ve oropharyngeal cancers.
 Some of these characteristics are tabulated below.

 |HPV Positive||HPV Negative|